quintel/documentation/docs/api/scenarios.md

 ## Create a scenario

-A scenario can be created in three ways: as a blank scenario for an area and end year, as a new scenario with certain sliders set, or as a scenario based on another scenario (its preset).
-All creation methods use a POST request on the scenario endpoint, but with different data.
+A scenario can be created in four ways: as a blank scenario for an area and end year, as a new scenario with certain sliders set, as a scenario based on another scenario (its preset), or as an [interpolated scenario](interpolation.md).
+The first three methods use a POST request on the scenario endpoint, but with different data.

 ### Create a blank scenario